 Both Basswood and PVC Plantation Shutters are equal when it comes to pricing, quality, operation, insulation properties and how they look.
 It comes down to a question of personal preference, use & specifications.
-Basswood timber being a light weight hardwood is great for larger windows, whilst PVC is better suited to smaller windows and ‘wet’ areas such as bathrooms and laundries.
+Basswood timber being a lightweight hardwood is great for larger windows, whilst PVC is better suited to smaller windows and ‘wet’ areas such as bathrooms and laundries.
 Michael has 2 simple rules to consider when understanding which shutter type to buy.
 1. Less is More – Don’t overcrowd your windows with too many panels 2.
 You must follow the window – ensure that the finished look is aesthetically pleasing from both the inside and outside of your house.

 I’m looking for white timber plantation shutters.
 Is this Basswood?

 Yes.
 Basswood is a superior hardwood commonly used for making timber plantation shutters due to its light weight and warp resistant properties.
-Basswood timber is also known for its fine grain texture giving a smooth finish and is hardy and long lasting.
+Basswood timber is also known for its fine grain texture giving a smooth finish and is hardy and long-lasting.

 What is the best use for Basswood timber shutters?

 Basswood timber shutters are a great solution for all windows in your home.
-A lightweight timber, basswood is particularly suited to larger windows due its ability to be made to wider specifications.
-Use the iseekblinds Basswood panel layout charts to assist you to understand which layout will be the best fit for your windows.
+A lightweight timber, basswood is particularly suited to larger windows due to its ability to be made to wider specifications.
+Use the iseekblinds Basswood panel layout chart to assist you to understand which layout will be the best fit for your windows.

 What size is the shutter blade?